BuvinJT/distbuilder/docs/QuickStart.md

 ## Getting Started

-The easiest way for most people to learn how to use distbuilder is to view an example.
-All of the examples discussed here are included in the "source distribution" of the library.
+The easiest way for most people to learn how to use distbuilder is to view some examples.
+All of those discussed here are included in the "source distribution" of the library.
 The [PyPi downloads](https://pypi.org/project/distbuilder/#files) page for this project is arguably the fastest route to acquire the examples.
 See [From source installation](#from-source-installation) for other means of achieving this.

+It is not practical to provide, and describe, examples of all the library's features.
+(And no reader would likely wish invest the time required for such an envadevar!)
+If you step through each of these, however, you will come away with a solid base from which start employing this tool.

 ## Hello World Example

-The Hello World Example is a demonstration of using the [PyToBinPackageProcess](HighLevel.md#pytobinpackageprocess) class.
+The Hello World Example is a simple demonstration of using the [PyToBinPackageProcess](HighLevel.md#pytobinpackageprocess) class.
 This is one of the most straightforward, and typical use cases for the library.